ducuiqianhe/thrift-executable-maven-plugin/README.md

 # Thrift-executable-maven-plugin
 Maven plugin for auto downloading binary thrift executable.
 Needed to be used together with maven-thrift-plugin (https://mvnrepository.com/artifact/org.apache.thrift.tools/maven-thrift-plugin)

+Thrift is using local binary executable for code generation, which can be troublesome for projects run in different environment.
+This plugin can auto choose and download the correct version of executable based on running machine.

 Currenly supporting two os versions: windows-x86_64, linux-x86_64

+Thrift version: 0.12.0

 ### Sample usage
 ```xml